nagibmahfuj/laravel-security-policies/README.md

   - First, the middleware checks for a trusted device as above; if found, bypass MFA.
   - If not trusted, it allows access if the user's `user_columns.last_mfa_at` is within `mfa.grace_days_after_login`.
   - Otherwise, redirects to MFA verification.

+#### Device Session Control

+When `mfa.device_session_control` is set to `'single'`, users can only be logged in on one device at a time.
+This feature leverages the existing `trusted_devices` table to track active sessions.

+- **single_device_action: logout_previous** (default)
+  - When a user logs in from a new device, all previously trusted devices are automatically invalidated by setting their `verified_at` timestamp to null.
+  - The new device becomes the only active trusted device.

+- **single_device_action: prevent_new**
+  - When a user tries to log in from a new device while already logged in elsewhere, the new login attempt is blocked.
+  - The user is logged out and redirected to the login page with an error message explaining that single device access is enabled.

+- **device_session_control: multiple** (default)
+  - No device restrictions - users can be logged in on multiple devices simultaneously.

+Device fingerprinting uses IP address, User-Agent, Accept-Language, and Accept headers to uniquely identify devices.
+The system automatically tracks device activity and updates last seen timestamps.

 ### Password